sososkxksodkd/Amogus/README.md

                                 for _, mob in pairs(aggroedMobs) do
                                     local mRoot = mob and mob:FindFirstChild("HumanoidRootPart")
                                     local mHum = mob and mob:FindFirstChildOfClass("Humanoid")

-                                    if mRoot and mHum and mHum.Health > 0 then
+                                    local isRagdolled = mob:FindFirstChild("Rag") or (mob.Parent and mob.Parent.Name == "Ragdolls") or (mHum and mHum:GetAttribute("isRagdolled"))

-                                        local dist = (Vector2.new(mRoot.Position.X, mRoot.Position.Z) - Vector2.new(root.Position.X, root.Position.Z)).Magnitude
+                                    if mRoot and mHum and mHum.Health > 0 and not isRagdolled then local dist = (Vector2.new(mRoot.Position.X, mRoot.Position.Z) - Vector2.new(root.Position.X, root.Position.Z)).Magnitude
                                         if dist > 15 then allHere = false end
                                     end